 A mentor can help you:

-- Build your local professional network.
+- Build your local professional network by expanding connections and finding hidden job opportunities.

 * Underemployed = someone who is not currently working in their field of expertise.